 Raising children isn’t for the faint of heart.
 Making an 18-year commitment to emotionally support a child is not something that everyone has the strength to do.

 For some reason, strangers feel comfortable making outrageous comments to moms about their kids and parenting skills.
 It seems like no mother is immune from these intruders, who offer their unwanted parenting advice to their unsuspecting victims.

-When you become a parent you don’t have a say in who you will parent, you have no idea who you will be moving in with for the next 18 years.
-Your child might go through a stage of throwing wild tantrums or be a model child.
+When you become a parent, you don’t have a say in whom you will parent.
+You have no idea whom you will move in with for the next 18 years.
+Your child might go through a stage of throwing wild tantrums, or they might be a model child.

-As a parent of a difficult child, you can feel the judgment of others and you may even feel ostracized by other moms.
+As a parent of a difficult child, you may feel the judgment of others, and you may even feel ostracized by other moms.
 Some folks think you need to discipline your child more when you might be dealing with things like autism or other medical conditions.

-If you have had enough next time someone gives you unsolicited parenting advice, here are a few snappy comebacks that you can use.
+If you have had enough, the next time someone gives you unsolicited parenting advice, here are a few snappy comebacks that you can use.

 Top ten comebacks for unsolicited parenting advice

 - Thanks for the unsolicited advice about how to raise my teen.
 Call me when you actually have one.

 - Next time I need an unsolicited and uninformed opinion I will know where to go.

 - I love unsolicited parenting advice, especially when it comes from someone who doesn’t have children!